Supply & Installation

 Eyeing a stone surface to accentuate the style of your interior?

 Canvastone’s travertine products

 Travertine has a long history in architecture and construction.
 The Romans mined deposits of the stone to build temples, monuments, and amphitheatres including the Colosseum.

 Today, travertine continues to be used in a variety of ways practically everywhere in and around the home.
-It’s frequently seen in interior design as feature walls [LINK], wall cladding and panels, bathroom and kitchen countertops, and table tops.
 Its durability means it’s also suitable for outdoor applications, including patios and driveways.